 If you decide to use mediation despite a history of abuse or bullying by your spouse, you might ask to have the mediator meet with you and your spouse separately.

-If you and your spouse reached an agreement in mediation, the next step will be to file the agreement with the court, along with all of the other final paperwork.
+If you and your spouse reach an agreement in mediation, the next step will be to file the agreement with the court, along with all of the other final paperwork.
 (As discussed above, some mediators may help with this step).

 In New York, you generally won't have to attend a hearing to finalize your divorce when you've submitted a settlement agreement with the documents.
 A judge will review your settlement to ensure that it meets New York's legal requirements, including the following: